Kautokeino rebellion: Aftermath

 All the men arrested for participating in the revolt - except the two leaders Aslak Hætta and Mons Somby (who were beheaded in Alta) - ended up in Akershus Fortress at Oslo.
 The women, including Ellen Aslaksdatter Skum, were imprisoned in Trondheim.
 Many of the rebels died after a few years in captivity.
 Among the survivors was Lars Hætta, who had been 18 years old at the time of imprisonment.
-He was given the time and means in jail to make the first translation of the Bible into North Sámi.
+He was given the time and means in jail to make the first complete translation of the Bible into Northern Sámi.

-The Kautokeino rebellion was one of the few violent reactions by the Sami against the exploitation policies of the Norwegian government and was the only known confrontation between Samis and Norwegians with loss of human lives.
+The Kautokeino rebellion was one of the few violent reactions by the Sámi against the exploitation policies of the Norwegian government and was the only known confrontation between Sámis and Norwegians with loss of human lives.
 The rebellion was not a direct response to the forced assimilation policy of Norwegianization that later became an official government policy, but the 1852 rebellion affected the choices made by the new Norwegian state as this policy was implemented.